-Although investment from foreign entities may result in increased national security concerns, the Act's reach is not limited to investment from outside the UK, and catches both foreign and domestic investors in any entity which carries on business in the UK (or supplies goods or services to the UK).
-This means that the relevant sector in a deal and the trigger event thresholds need to be considered on all deals, even if the acquirer is a UK entity which is entirely UK owned.
+Although investment from foreign entities may result in more national security concerns, the Act is not limited to investment from outwith the UK, and can catch both foreign and domestic investors in any entity which carries on business in the UK (or supplies goods or services to the UK).
+This means that the relevant sector in a deal and the trigger event thresholds need to be considered on all deals, even if the acquirer is entirely a UK entity.